githubshaurya/githubshaurya/README.md

 -  Hi, I’m @githubshaurya.
+-  I’m studying at IIT Roorkee (2027)
 -  I’m interested in Machine Learning.
--  I’m currently learning Finance and Coding.
--  I’m studying at IIT Roorkee (2027)
+-  I am capable to build Large Language Models, Retrieval Augmented Generation Models and Multimodal Models.

 <!---
 githubshaurya/githubshaurya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.